vasili2142/odin-recipes/README.md

 This is a project designed to practice basic html and css.

-It involves creating some webpages that output different recipes
+It involves creating some webpages that output different recipes.